Drachenbauer/AngryBirdsSokoban/README.md

 -solving a level starts the next one

--eight wall-styles to choose from
+-eight wall-styles to choose from by dialog

 -added progress-strings to show number of solved eggs and as a step-counter